matter-labs/zksync-web-era-docs/docs/dev/ethereum-vs-v2.md

 ## Fee model

-Unlike Ethereum, there is no native token and zkSync supports paying fees in any ERC20 tokens.
+Unlike Ethereum, there is no native token in zkSync and fees can be paid in any ERC20 token.

 Our version of `gas` is called `ergs` and represents not only the costs of computations, but also the cost of publishing data onchain and affecting storage.
 Similar to `gas`, `ergs` is an absolute unit.
 VM operations (`add`, `mul`, etc) will also have their costs measured in `ergs`, and they may not be equal to each other.
 The actual table of operation costs in `ergs` is yet to be defined.